 You should try targeting keywords that are having a decent monthly search volume.
 Because if no one is searching for a particular term, what is the point of creating content or pages targeting that one keyword?

 Now, what is a good average monthly search volume for a keyword?

 Well, there is nothing like a magic number.
-But you can start with 50 searches per month, especially when you have a new website.
-Low search volume keywords are generally easy to rank for.
+You can start from as low as 50 searches per month for a brand new website.
+This is because low search volume keywords are generally easy to rank for.

 However, if your site is 1-2 years old, and is seeing some traffic, you can try targeting keywords that are having higher search volumes.